 All staff should be aware that children can abuse other children.
 And that it can happen both inside and outside of school or college and online.
 All staff should understand, that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding peer-on-peer abuse, they should speak to their designated safeguarding lead (or deputy).
+As such it is important if staff have any concerns regarding child-on-child abuse, they should speak to their designated safeguarding lead (or deputy).
+Abuse that occurs online or outside of the school or college should not be downplayed and should be treated equally seriously.
+Child on child abuse is most likely to include, but may not be limited to: